CNN reporter confronted during Minnesota protests in heated on-air interview: ‘Get away from here’

 “This isn’t new,” Sidner said in an interview with The Washington Post.
 “If somebody is upset, it’s a part of the story … and sometimes they go after the media and they have their opinion.
 It’s just my job to reflect that.”

-Covering protests over the past year has become a risky assignment, with police injuring and arresting dozens of credentialed journalists, while some protesters have also turned on the media, as when a crowd vandalized CNN’s headquarters in Atlanta last May.
+Covering protests during the past year has become a risky assignment, with police injuring and arresting dozens of credentialed journalists, while some protesters have also turned on the media, as when a crowd vandalized CNN’s headquarters in Atlanta last May.

 ‘The norms have broken down’: Shock as journalists are arrested, injured by police while trying to cover the story